 - Available from Tesco Direct, Robert Dyas and Amazon, RRP £18.99

-Here’s a clever idea – a bendy battery-operated torch that gets to those hard-to-reach places and can even pick up small metal objects you’ve dropped!
+Here’s a clever idea – a bendy battery-operated torch that gets to those hard-to-reach places and can even pick up small metal objects you’ve dropped in a blackout!

 Smarter than your average torch, Flexi Torch is the flexible, bendable flashlight that has a telescopic head which extends up to 57cm and a bending neck with 360° flexibility so you can light up awkward, cramped, hard-to-reach areas.
 It also has a magnetised head, which you can use to retrieve lost or trapped metal items like keys or screws.
-Get it for £9.99 at JML.
+Get it for £9.99 on Amazon.

 LED wax candles

 Once you have the basics covered, why not create a pleasant atmosphere in the cold with scented, battery-operated wax candles?
 You might as well set a romantic mood while you can!
 They’re much safer than open flame candles too!

 The Snuggie is an awesome thing to have for cosy nights in front of the telly in winter, and for a blackout too!
 They’re like a mixture of a blanket and a dressing gown, providing maximum warmth if the heating isn’t working.

 People used to make fun of these or say they were just for babies, but now onesies are more popular than ever.
 They’re warmer than a dressing gown as they envelop your whole body.
 Get one for everyone in the family and stay warm in a blackout!

 You don’t have to suffer in silence when the power goes.
 Here’s a way to listen to the radio with no electricity.

 Just turn the crank on the iGagditz Wind-Up Radio and your radio will charge up for you to play.
 It also has a solar panel, making it perfect for picnics in the garden or park on sunny days.
 It’s also awesome for the beach, so you’ll get a lot of use out of it.